Villiere-Lucas/MICS-ALGO/README.md

 **05/29/2024**
 Third Commit.
-The code work for any large number.
+The code works for any large number.
 Now, the bignumremainder() works using the binary euclidean division.
 And using the preliminaries functions already commit from the second commit.
 Note that somes of functions were modified.

+**05/29/2024**
+Fourth Commit.
+The code works for any large number.
+Now, the addmod() and multmod() functions are working.
+Just by using the add(), and mult() function with the remainderbignum() function.